Showing posts with label stroke. Show all posts

 CSA Marker Fort Payne Park

-We rode to Ruby Falls to take the elevator down into the cave we were told about the formations of the rocks and the grand fanatic was the colorful Ruby Falls which was a small hole where water was coming out.
+We rode to Ruby Falls to take the elevator down into the cave.
+We were told about the rock formations, and the grand finale was the colorful Ruby Falls, a small hole where water was coming out.

 Ruby Falls